EXMOOR COTTAGE HOLIDAYS

 We don’t just provide accommodation, we offer a beautiful place to stay and our personal attention to ensure that you have a memorable holiday.
 We live next door to the cottages, and are usually available to help with any enquiries.
 We have a good knowledge of Exmoor and North Devon and are happy to help you plan your days out; recommend attractions and services (e.g. taxi, guided tours, fishing trips, best cream teas, historic buildings, adventure activities, etc.) and often have special deals arranged just for our guests.
 We can show you how to light the fire in your cottage and keep it going, and usually offer (charged extra) towel hire, cottage cleaning, more logs and kindling, and service wash and dry, so that you can enjoy your holidays to the full.

 Exmoor Cottage Holidays is more than just a business to us, it is a way of life.
 We love what we do, feel lucky to work in such beautiful surroundings and really enjoy meeting our guests.
-Three generations of our family are involved: our youngest son Alfie helps out with gardening in the summer, our daughter Bella helps Melanie cleaning the cottages; and John's mother Joan provides guidance based upon many years of experience in retail and hospitality.
+Over the years our children have worked alongside us, gardening, preparing logs, cleaning and anywhere else that they could be of help.
+We also had great guidance from John’s mother, Joan, based upon her many years experience in retail and hospitality.